 The Mountains Recreation and Conservation Authority closed all parks, trails and building facilities, including public restrooms, until further notice.
 This includes all parks that are owned by the Santa Monica Mountains Conservancy.

-California State Parks announced on March 30 that it had closed vehicle access at ALL 280 state parks and was fully closing others, meaning all trails and restrooms are closed.
+The closures of California State Parks remain in place.
+The park serivce announced on March 30 that it had closed vehicle access at ALL 280 state parks and was fully closing others, meaning all trails and restrooms are closed.
 For the latest information and updates on park access, visit the state parks' COVID-19 resource page.

 A list of all park that have been fully closed can be found here.
 For parks that ahave limited vehicle access but not close completely, you can still go on the beaches and trails, you just have to walk or bike top them.